Mr. 14 month old has been really enjoying all kinds of pasta threading and posting activities.

 Pasta Threading Activity Using Playdough and Straws

-This is a great set up I first saw it on the lovely Laughing Kids Learn.
+This is a great set up that I first saw on the lovely Laughing Kids Learn.

 I find it best suits older toddlers simply because with young ones all the straws are pulled out of the playdough before activity starts LOL.

 But it’s a fun and certainly easy one to set up.